bbugyi200/funky/README.rst

 Documentation
 =============

-For more details about localalias, please refer to the project's official `documentation`_.
+For more information, please refer to this project's official `documentation`_.

 There you will also find instructions for `installation`_ and tips for general `usage`_.